dmbarbour/Sirea/README.md

 RDP is not the first paradigm with highly declarative effects.
 Synchronous reactive programming, temporal logic programming, discrete event systems, and concurrent constraint systems each precede RDP by more than a decade.
 Use of sub-structural types for uniqueness or linearity have also been utilized to great effect.
 However, RDP is the only paradigm I am aware of that supports declarative effects in an open, extensible system.

-This README file is intended to serve as an introduction to both Sirea and RDP, and exposes a few of the implementation aspects that might aide understanding and confidence in RDP.
+This README file is intended to serve as an introduction to both Sirea and RDP.
+It attempts to be concrete, to expose enough of the implementation aspects that a developer might have some confidence in RDP and feel comfortable with integrating their own resources.
+Feedback is welcome.

 Sirea Features
 --------------

 Sirea is now in an alpha state.
 The primitive behaviors (everything in Sirea.Behavior) have been implemented, plus partitions.
 Sirea should be in a compiling state for each check-in, but testing is very lightweight and not yet automated.
 Sirea will eventually offer many features.
 Many are already supported, but some need support from separate not-yet-implemented packages such as sirea-state or sirea-plugins.
 All of these are on the agenda for 1.0:

 * _Declarative, Compositional, Extensible._ General constructs in RDP are associative, spatially commutative, and spatially idempotent.
 All effects and state manipulations also have those properties.
 In addition to composition, RDP is designed to support open extension.
 There are no "closed loops" in an RDP system, not even local state: any feedback must be an open loop through an external resource.
 This makes it easy to add behavior to an established system.
 Between these properties, is easy to reason about, refactor, reuse, compose, and extend RDP code.